themejunkie/scroll-top/readme.txt

 = Plugin Info =
 * Developed by [Satrya](http://satrya.me/)
 * Check out the [Github](https://github.com/satrya/scroll-top) repo to contribute.

-= Donations =
-I spent most of my free time maintaining and supporting my free themes and plugins.
-I will really appreciate if you could spare a couple of bucks to help me to pay my web hosting bill.
-[Donate here](http://satrya.me/donate/)

 **[Rate/Review the plugin](http://wordpress.org/support/view/plugin-reviews/scroll-top) if you find this plugin useful.**